crazytruth/iniesta/docs/source/iniesta/commands.rst

 Test sending message to SQS
 ----------------------------

-To send a custom message to a queue
+To send a custom message to the default queue.

 .. code-block:: bash